 Putting the user experience first and involving the people of Scotland in the design of processes and services are two of the key principles of social security in Scotland.
-The Experience Panels are one of the ways that we will put those principles into practice.
+The Experience Panels are one of the ways that we are putting those principles into practice.

 Who can join the Experience Panels

-The Experience Panels involve people with direct, personal experience of the benefits that will be devolved to the Scottish Government.
+The Experience Panels involve people with direct, personal experience of the benefits that are being devolved to the Scottish Government.
 This covers:

 - most ill health and disability benefits: